alisonw/defender/README.md

 # defender
 A bash scripting set for blocking IPs with ufw and duplicating to other servers via http delivery.
+For a single-server option with no clients then you just need to install the 'server' section.

 Installation
 ============

+SERVER.

 On the server a command line instruction can be used to add one or more IP addresses / subnets to be blocked, either IPv4 or IPv6.